What do you need for 4K TV?

 Virtually all 4K TVs are smart TVs, with built-in web apps for streaming services like Netflix®, Amazon Instant Video, and Vudu.
 These services offer a growing selection of TV shows and movies in 4K.
 You may need to upgrade your internet service and/or router to stream 4K.

 Other 4K sources include 4K Blu-ray players, select satellite TV receivers from DIRECTV® and DISH®, and the latest streaming media players from Roku, Apple®, and TiVo®.
 You can't get over-the-air 4K TV broadcasts yet, but they may begin sometime in 2018.

-These 4K Ultra HD TVs have four times the picture resolution of regular “full HD" 1080p TVs, and can display much more detail.
+4K Ultra High Definition TVs have four times the picture resolution of regular “full HD" 1080p TVs, and can display much more detail.
 Ultra HD TVs are often referred to as “4K" TVs, because they have a horizontal resolution of around 4,000 pixels.

 You've probably seen a movie in 4K without even realizing it — 40% of movie theaters use 4K digital projectors to display Hollywood’s latest hits with maximum detail and depth.

-Now, imagine how lifelike watching at home would be with that many pixels on a 55", 65", or 85" screen instead of a 30-foot theater screen.
-And if you want the most theater-like experience, we now offer some very impressive 4K Ultra HD home theater projectors.
+Now, imagine how lifelike watching at home would be with that many pixels on a 40" - 85" TV screen instead of a 30-foot theater screen.
+Or, if you want the most theater-like experience at home, combine a 4K Ultra HD projector and 4K-rated screen.